day8/re-frame/docs/Interceptors.md

 In advanced cases, these values can be modified by the functions through which the `context` is threaded.

-What I'm saying is that interceptros can be dynamically added and removed from the `:queue` by the very interceptors already in the chain.
+What I'm saying is that interceptors can be dynamically added and removed from the `:queue` by the very interceptors already in the chain.

 ### Credit